khalido/dotfiles/README.md

 Installs essential apps using [brew](https://brew.sh).
 Tweaks some settings, a nice guide here: https://macos-defaults.com

+Shoutout to all the mac setup scripts on github, from which most of the stuff here comes from.

 Note: Everything is in one big script so the above command works.